Setting Up Nginx as a Reverse Proxy with SSL

 Best Practices

-1. One config file per domain - Easier to manage and debug
+1. One config file per domain - Easier to manage and debug (also important for VPS security)

 2. Always test before reload - nginx -t catches syntax errors